Prodigy-InfoTech/Web-Development-Projects/Cryptocurrency Price Tracker/README.md

 ## Project setting up
 1. You have to clone the repositery in your local machine first.
 1. Then open your Terminal in the folder.
-1. Then use the command `cd "Cryptocurrency Tracker"` `cd portfolio-tracker` that will change your directry and use `code .` for opening your project in [VS Code](https://code.visualstudio.com/).
+1. Then use the command `cd "Cryptocurrency Price Tracker"` that will change your directry and use `code .` for opening your project in [VS Code](https://code.visualstudio.com/).
 1. Now the project folder is open in vs code.
 Now you open vs code terminal.
 Use the command `npm install` to install all the dependencies.
 1. After the complete installation you will see a file generated named *node moduls*.
 2. Then use `npm install zustand` to install zustand.
 [Zustand](https://zustand-demo.pmnd.rs/) is a state management library for react.